Liver Injury

 Proprietary data combined with the latest ML/AI methods

-We combine the world's largest human liver dataset with the latest AI/ML methods to train highly accurate models.
+We did the lab work to build the world's largest human liver dataset then used it to train highly accurate models.

 Step 1